scottmudge/CBS-Log-Corruption-Extractor/README.md

 ## What it Does

-Extracts lines only containing "Repairing corrupted file" from CBS.log after running "sfc.exe /verifyonly"
+Extracts lines only containing "Repairing corrupted file" from CBS.log after running `sfc.exe /verifyonly`

 ## Why?